 sudo systemctl enable apache2

-Step 1: Install Marais DB database server and client
+Step 1: Install the Marais DB database server and client

 sudo systemctl stop mysql